Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 Due to cost, complexity and limitations of signal sensing, acquired signals are often imperfect with distortions and/or missing samples. \textit{Signal restoration} is the task of recovering a pristine signal from corrupted and/or partial observations.
-We focus on restoration of \textit{graph signals}---sets of discrete samples residing on graph-structured data kernels---studied in the fast-growing \textit{graph signal processing} (GSP) field in the past decade \cite{ortega18ieee,cheung21}.
+We focus on restoration of \textit{graph signals}---sets of discrete samples residing on graph-structured data kernels---studied in the \textit{graph signal processing} (GSP) field \cite{ortega18ieee,cheung21}.
 Examples of graph signal restoration include denoising \cite{pang17,zeng20,dinesh20}, dequantization \cite{liu17,liu19}, deblurring \cite{bai19}, and interpolation \cite{chen21}.

 As an under-determined problem, signal restoration requires appropriate signal priors for regularization.
 Given a graph kernel encoded with pairwise similarities or correlations as edge weights, there exist numerous \textit{graph smoothness priors} that assume a target signal $\x \in \mathbb{R}^N$ is ``smooth" with respect to (w.r.t.) to the underlying graph $\cG$ in various mathematical forms\footnote{A review of graph smoothness priors is presented in Section\;\ref{subsec:smoothness}.} \cite{elmoataz08,couprie13,chen15,pang17,bai19,zeng20,dinesh20,chen21}.
-Among them, the most common is the \textit{graph Laplacian regularizer} (GLR) \cite{pang17}, which minimizes $\x^\top \L \x$ assuming signal $\x$ is smooth w.r.t. to a graph $\cG$ specified by positive semi-definite (PSD) graph Laplacian matrix $\L \in \mathbb{R}^{N \times N}$.
-GLR is popular not only for its simplicity in definition, but also its ease in optimization---when combined with an $\ell_2$-norm fidelity term, it results in a system of linear equations for the optimal solution $\x^*$ that can be computed efficiently using fast numerical methods like \textit{conjugate gradient} (CG) \cite{axelsson1986rate} without matrix inverse.
+Among them, the most common is the \textit{graph Laplacian regularizer} (GLR) \cite{pang17}, which minimizes $\x^\top \L \x$ assuming signal $\x$ is smooth w.r.t. to a graph $\cG$ specified by \textit{positive semi-definite} (PSD) graph Laplacian matrix $\L \in \mathbb{R}^{N \times N}$.
+GLR is popular partly because of its \textit{spectral interpretation} \cite{pang17}: minimizing $\x^\top \L \x$ means ``promoting"\footnote{\blue{By ``promote" we mean adding a non-negative signal prior $\text{Pr}(\x)$ to a minimization objective $f(\x)$ to \textit{bias} the solution towards $\x$ where $\text{Pr}(\x)=0$.
+See \cite{Belkin2018ReconcilingMM} for a comprehensive overview on bias-variance tradeoffs.}} (biasing the solution towards) low graph frequencies---eigenvectors of $\L$ corresponding to small non-negative eigenvalues of $\L$, where the $0$ frequency for a positive connected graph $\cG$ without self-loops is the constant signal.
+It is also popular because of its ease in optimization---when combined with an $\ell_2$-norm fidelity term, it results in a system of linear equations for the optimal solution $\x^*$ that can be computed efficiently using fast numerical methods like \textit{conjugate gradient} (CG) \cite{axelsson1986rate} without matrix inverse.